ibm-cloud-docs/containers/cs_worker_add.md

     ```
     {: pre}

 2. Resize the worker pool by designating the number of worker nodes that you want to deploy in each zone.
-Keep in mind that you must have a minimum of 1 worker node in your worker pool at all times.
+The minimum value is 1.
     ```
     ibmcloud ks worker-pool resize --cluster <cluster_name_or_ID> --worker-pool <pool_name>  --size-per-zone <number_of_workers_per_zone>
     ```